blot-bot-org/firmware/README.md

 *Note: From experience, anything under 8192 bytes can cause network instability.
 Anything over 32768 bytes can take more than a second to send, which results in ink-blots on the page, depending on the pen.*

 ## Flashing ⚡
+### VSCode
+If you have installed PlatformIO via VSCode, you can use the appropriate buttons on the sidebar to flash and monitor the ESP32.

+### PlatformIO on your system (with Makefile)
 To flash the firmware to your ESP32, connect it to your computer and run `make upload` To monitor its serial ouput, run `make monitor`